 If you have a WordPress website, you simply cannot ignore social media.
 The top two platforms, Facebook and Twitter have the potential of transforming your humble site into an industry leader.
 All you need to do is create an account and start sharing your content.
 As your profile grows, you will start seeing relevant traffic on the site.
 Eventually, you will form useful relationships that benefit you in unexpected ways.

-Broken links on your website indicates that you are not serious about website maintenance.
+Broken links on your website indicate that you are not serious about website maintenance.
 This issue can directly hit the UX of your website and thus Google takes the issue seriously.

 Fortunately, you have a whole host of tools to tackle this issue and detect all the broken links on your site.
 In fact, several plugins such as Broken Link Checker plugin monitor your website and generate an alert when a broken link is detected.
 You can also check broken links and other error details from other tools also.
 Once you have the list, you can either set up redirects or remove the links altogether.